GuanceCloud/datakit/internal/export/doc/en/inputs/hostobject.md

 ---

-Hostobject is used to collect basic host information, such as hardware model, basic resource consumption and so on.
+Host Object is used to collect basic host information, such as hardware model, basic resource consumption and so on.

 ## Configuration {#config}

+### Collector Configuration {#input-config}

 In general, the host object is turned on by default and does not need to be configured.